-In 2008, we launched the Concurrent Courses initiative to make dual enrollment programs — which allow high school students to earn college credit — available to underachieving students or those who are from populations underrepresented in higher education.
-When we began, we were already aware of the benefits that dual enrollment holds for the high-achieving students who usually participate in these programs.
+In 2008, The James Irvine Foundation launched the Concurrent Courses initiative to make dual enrollment programs — which allow high school students to take college courses and earn college credit — available to low-income youth who struggle academically or who are from populations historically underrepresented in higher education.